 This wooden latches board sports latches and locks that click, slide, snap, and hook.
 It has a mirror, keys, keyrings, a button, a wheel, a tie, some beads, a zipper, a buckle, and some wooden animals.
 This is a sensory developmental toy that will stimulate his natural senses and his dexterity.

 Your toddler can learn opposites and volume control with the up and down volume control on the remote control.
 It looks just like your remote but with bright colors.
 He can surf 9 channels, like weather and news, and play over 45 songs, sound effects, and phrases.
-This remote helps with fine motor skills.
+This remote help with fine motor skills.

 Each action activates a unique pattern of colors, lights, and sounds.
 This tablet features a home button and 20 app icons.
 It familiarizes your toddler with letters, numbers, animals, colors, shapes, and more.
 Hear phrases about sports and health.
 This is a cause and effect toy, teaching your toddler that, for each action, there is a reaction.

 Push and pop 5 vibrant silicone bubbles.
 They are constructed inside a plastic frame.
 Poke and grab them.
 Keeps toddlers occupied for hours.
 Exercises fine motor skills.
 Works the senses.
-It is a cause and effect toy.
+It is a cause-and-effect toy.

 The center has 6 sides and 15 activities to keep your toddler busy.
 Press the star or the musical note.
 Rotate the gears.
 Ring the bell.
 There is even a microphone.
 Each object exercises cause and effect reasoning.
-Fine motor skills, critical thinking, and problem solving are all exercised with this toy.
+Fine motor skills, critical thinking, and problem-solving are all exercised with this toy.

-Two buttons: one yes, one no. This is a cause and effect toy.
+Two buttons: one yes, one no. This is a cause-and-effect toy.
 This toy can also be used in an educational way to teach the meaning of yes and no as well as to improve communication with your toddler before he can speak.

 This tablet features textured shapes, silicone buttons, and words written in English and Braille.
-Feel, push, and pop buttons for sensory, tactile, cause and effect learning and more.
+Feel, push, and pop buttons for sensory, tactile, cause and effect learning, and more.